 Additional Compensation for Curriculum Development

-As defined in the Faculty Handbook, 50-70% of full-time faculty responsibilities are in the areas of Teaching and Advising Students: 25% Curriculum Design, 10% Advising Students, and 25% Teaching and Delivery of Instruction.
+As defined in the policy on Faculty Evaluation, the majority of full-time faculty responsibilities are in the areas of Teaching and Advising Students: 25% Curriculum Design, 10-30% Advising Students, and 25% Teaching and Delivery of Instruction.
 Thus, the development of courses, evaluation of student learning outcomes, reporting of outcomes assessments, and revisions to academic programs fall within the contractual responsibilities of faculty.
 In the area of Curriculum Design, the annual performance review lists these areas of focus:

-9. Uses formative and summative evaluations to improve course design and delivery; and
+Refine and Improve: Use feedback from formative and summative evaluations to continuously improve course design and curriculum structure for future semesters.

 Additional Compensation for course development, then, is limited and may be offered in the areas listed below:

-3. The conversation or creation of courses for the online format (for the first time only that a course will be delivered online) which includes training in online teaching and learning.
+- The conversion or creation of courses for the online format (for the first time only that a course will be delivered online) which includes training in online teaching and learning.

 Compensation for the development of online courses is contingent upon the completion of the requirements for each area, described below.